potassco/mapf-subgraph-system/README.md

 # On Reduction-based Solving of Large-scale Multi-agent Pathfinding Instances Using Subgraphs

 This is a supplementary material for paper #29 titled "On Reduction-based Solving of Large-scale Multi-agent Pathfinding Instances Using Subgraphs" submitted to AAMAS 2022.

 ## Contents

-- encodings - Contains the encodings for both ASP-based solver and SAT-based solver.
+- `./encodings\{asp,sat}` contains the encodings for both ASP-based solver and SAT-based solver.
-- resources - Contains the scenario and map files used in the paper.
+- `./resources\instances` contains the scenario and map files used in the paper.
-- src - Contains the source codes in C++ for the strategy framework.
+- `./src` contains the source codes in C++ for the strategy framework.
-- statistics - Contains the measured results used in the paper.
+- `./statistics` contains the measured results used in the paper.
-- experiment.sh - A script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.
+- `./experiment.sh` a script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.
-- makefile - A makefile provided for easy compilation and experiment execution.
+- `./makefile` a makefile provided for easy compilation and experiment execution.

 ## Requirements

-The system is intended to run under Unix.
+The system is intended to run in a POSIX terminal with GNU bash.
 To build the system `make` is used.
 The framework is written in C++ compiled by `g++` compatible with standard c++11.
 The SAT encoding requires `Picat` binary which is included.
-The ASP encoding requires `Clingo`.
-For more details on the ASP encoding see the [readme]() in encodings/asp.
+The ASP encoding requires `clingo`.
+For more details on the ASP encoding see the [readme](encodings/asp/README.md).

 ## Usage